LinkedIn post ideas

 How Amelia helps

-During onboarding, you define 3 to 5 content pillars: the topics where your expertise meets your audience's needs.
-Every idea Amelia generates maps back to these pillars, so your content builds a coherent body of work.
+During setup, you define 3 to 5 topics: the areas where your expertise meets your audience's needs.
+Every idea Amelia generates maps back to these topics, so your content builds a coherent body of work.

 Ideas shaped by your unique perspective

 Ideas aren't pulled from a generic database.
-They're generated from your Identity Profile: your background, your opinions, your unique angle on each topic.
+They're generated from what you've shared with Amelia: your background, your opinions, your unique angle on each topic.
 Two product leaders get completely different suggestions.

 Turn any input into post ideas